 To Prepare the Ingredients

-To Make Egg Custard Mixture
+To Make the Egg Custard Mixture

-- Then strain the mixture through a fine-mesh sieve into another bowl.
+- Then, strain the mixture through a fine-mesh sieve into another bowl.
 This helps making a silky texture.

 - Pour the egg custard mixture into the prepared cups.
 Instead of covering the ingredients completely with egg, leave some ingredients exposed so chawanmushi will look nice.
 Remove any air bubbles with a spoon or bamboo skewer.
-Put the chawanmushi lid on (or tightly cover with foil).
+Put the chawanmushi lids on (or tightly cover with foil).

-To Cook Chawanmushi
+To Cook the Chawanmushi

 To Serve